Comment on page

 This ensures that Garden deploys

-If you make sure to include all stack references to pulumi modules in your project in the
+If you make sure to include all stack references to Pulumi deploy actions in your project in the

 stackReferencesfield, you can safely set

-cacheStatus: truefor your module, since Garden will factor the stack output values into its version calculations.
+cacheStatus: truefor your deploy action, since Garden will factor the stack output values into its version calculations.

 cacheStatusis set to